HectorSchreiner/c3/README.md

 git clone https://github.com/hectorschreiner/c3
 ```

-You also need the programming language rust installed on your machine...
+You also need the programming language rust installed on your machine.